All Shows

 Best Films!
 RIT School of Film and Animation

-Enjoy the very best animation, fiction, documentary, and experimental films made by students during the 2022-2023 academic year and selected by the faculty of Rochester Institute of Technology’s famed School of Film and Animation.
+Enjoy the very best animation, fiction, documentary, and experimental films made by students during the 2024-2025 academic year and selected by the faculty of Rochester Institute of Technology’s famed School of Film and Animation.
 Witness the future of media in one evening of delightful and diverse entertainment from a new generation, born in this century.

-• Length: 240 Minutes
+• Length: 205 Minutes

 • Tickets: Not Required

-• Venue: The Little: Theatre 1
+• Venue: The Little Theatre: Theatre 1

 • Genre: Visual Arts & Film